-I was invited to try out the new The Portland guest house in Cheltenham, a new venture.
+They invited me to try out the new The Portland guest house in Cheltenham, a new venture.
 I jumped at the chance for a night away to coincide with a trip out to Cheltenham.

-The guest house is located on Portland Street not far from the town centre and was easily found.
-Check-in was painless and was quickly shown to my room and had a great welcome.
+The guest house is on Portland Street, near to the town centre, and I easily found the guest house.
+Check-in was painless, and they quickly showed me to my room and had a great welcome.
 Sadly for the dog the Portland was not dog friendly so he could not get his night away.

 This establishment is a new option for people to stay in Cheltenham, this is what they say about themselves.